TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 * The amount of white space that follows a command is also irrelevant as long as it does not overflow the read buffer before a newline character is encountered (at the time of writing the line buffer is 1024 characters).
 * The amount of white space between arguments is also irrelevant.
 For example if you separate command arguments by 5 spaces or 1 space it makes not difference.
 This is particularly relevant to specifying words to add to a string variable - you can't just add more spaces between words by simply separating those words by more spaces in the command.
 See specific string handling commands for details.

-The interpreter has a limit on the maximum size of any argument.
-This is set by the MAX_ARGLEN value in the interpreter source code which, at the time of writing is 31 bytes.
+The interpreter has a limit on the maximum size of any argument - with a few specific exceptions.
+This is set by the MAX_ARGLEN value in the interpreter source code which, at the time of writing, is 31 bytes.
+The exceptions relate to arguments that represent file names and directory paths in certain commands and those arguments can have up to SCNFNAME_MAX bytes (without white space) before they get truncated.
+Currently, SCNFNAME_MAX is set to 259.
+See specific commands for when those exceptional cases are allowed.

 It is important to note that bytes do not necessarily equate to characters.
 While standard ASCII characters are 1 byte each, UTF-8 Unicode characters (such as box-drawing symbols or emojis) typically consume 3 or 4 bytes each.
 For example, the ═ symbol uses 3 bytes; therefore, a single argument can contain a maximum of 10 of these characters before exceeding the 31-byte limit.

 **Caution**: Exceeding MAX_ARGLEN with Unicode characters will result in malformed UTF-8 sequences.
-Because the interpreter truncates at the byte level, a multi-byte character may be cut in half, causing the entire string to fail to render on the console.
+Because the interpreter truncates arguments at the byte level, a multi-byte character may be cut in half, causing the entire string to fail to render on the console.

 At each stage, the interpreter will attempt to perform the script action but will terminate the script if a fatal error is encountered and will print some information about the error and source line where the error occurred to aid debugging.